-Alexandra Waugh is a senior program manager for JFF’s Postsecondary team, providing technical assistance and strategic support to state systems and institutions.
+Alexandra Waugh is an associate director for JFF’s Postsecondary team, providing technical assistance and strategic support to state systems and institutions.

 She helps states and their community colleges increase the number of students who complete college and earn high-value credentials that lead to good jobs.
 Her responsibilities include developing and coordinating customized technical assistance opportunities for state and systems leaders, as well as networks.